TL;DR

 How Zonka Feedback Helps You Analyze Survey Data

-Zonka Feedback connects both sides of survey analysis in one platform.
+Zonka Feedback connects both sides of survey data analysis in one platform.
 Structured scores (NPS, CSAT, CES) are tracked with automated dashboards, segment filters, and trend reporting.
 Open-ended responses are analyzed through AI-powered thematic analysis, per-theme sentiment detection, entity recognition, and intent classification.

 What makes the analysis different from standalone tools: